spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 ### Automate Using QR Code

 You can provide a QR case-based automated registration to simplify the process.
 A QR code is displayed on the edge host UI upon boot up if enabled during the installation phase.
-Site operators can scan this QR code to visit the registration page.
-This web page pre-populates the edge host’s unique ID in the web app and provides a list of edge sites that they can associate with this edge host.
+Site operators can scan the QR code to visit the registration page.
+This web page pre-populates the edge host’s unique ID in the web app and provides a list of edge sites they can associate with this edge host.
 Site operators can select a site and submit it.
 The web application automatically creates the edge host entry in Palette and defines a cluster with that edge host.
-This results in the Palette edge host agent coming out of the wait cycle and proceeding to install the cluster end to end.
+This causes the Palette edge host agent to come out of the wait cycle and proceed with cluster installation.
 Using this flow, edge hosts can also be added to existing clusters to scale the cluster into a multi-node cluster.

 Palette provides a sample serverless application (Palette Edge Registration App) built and deployed using the [Vercel](https://vercel.com/) platform.
 This application needs to be cloned and customized.